mariatesfaye/Monitorix/README.md

-Linux System Performance Monitoring Platform
+Monitorix- A Linux System Performance Monitoring Platform

 This repository contains code for a web-based platform designed to monitor key Linux system performance metrics.
 It offers insights into network, CPU, memory, and disk usage in real-time, facilitating efficient system management.

 Features